NBISweden/grave/README.md

 ### Multiple reference samples

-- `Minigraph-Cactus` requires at least one reference sample, which is usually the most contiguous reference assembly, e.g.: `cactus-pangenome --reference GRCh38`
+- `Minigraph-Cactus` requires at least one reference sample, usually the most contiguous reference assembly, e.g.: `cactus-pangenome --reference GRCh38`

 - Paths through the reference sample are _reference paths_.
-Unless configured otherwise, `pan-aDNA` will assume a single reference sample, and use rational `vg` defaults which assume the same, for example `surject` transforms GAM alignments to linear BAM, relative to **all reference paths** in the graph.
-If there is more than one reference sample in the graph, this will produce an undesirable outcome
+Unless configured otherwise, `pan-aDNA` will assume a single reference sample, and use rational `vg` defaults that assume the same, for example `surject` will transform GAM alignments to linear BAM relative to **all reference paths** in the graph.
+If there is more than one reference sample in the graph, this will produce undesirable output

-- If your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is recommended to run `pan-aDNA` with `--providePathsFiles true`, and provide one or more `.paths` files in the `data/paths` directory
+- Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is recommended to run `pan-aDNA` with `--refPaths true`, and provide one or more `.paths` files in the `data/paths` directory

-- Each `.paths` file should contain a list of related reference paths, one path per line, and the file prefix should be the reference sample name, e.g.: `GRCh38.paths`, `chimp.paths`, & `gorilla.paths`
+- Each `.paths` file should contain a list of related reference paths (e.g., all paths from one reference sample), one path per line, and the file prefix should ideally be the reference sample name, e.g.: `GRCh38.paths`, `chimp.paths`, & `gorilla.paths`

-- For each `.paths` file provided, `pan-aDNA` will surject reads to that set of reference paths and make a separate `.bam` file.
-For example surjecting `unknownSimian.gam` to `chimp.paths` and `gorilla.paths` will produce:
+- For each `.paths` file provided, `pan-aDNA` will run pipeline steps relative to that list independently, e.g., `surject` will produce a separate `.bam` file per list, such that surjecting `unknownSimian.1.gam` to `chimp.paths` and `gorilla.paths` will produce:

 ```
-unknownSimian.chimp.bam
+unknownSimian.1.chimp.bam
-unknownSimian.gorilla.bam
+unknownSimian.1.gorilla.bam
 ```

-- Another use case for the `--providePathsFiles` option is surjecting to a subset of the reference paths found in a single reference sample, for example only the autosomes (provide one `.paths` file); similarly, this could be extended to independent reference samples, such as only chr1 paths from three reference samples (provide three `.paths` files)
+- Another use case for the `--refPaths` option is targeting a subset of reference paths found in one (one `.paths` file) or more reference samples (multiple `.paths` files), for example only the autosomes, or only chr1

 ## Pipeline steps